 07 USE THE WHIP WISELY

-A jockey is not allowed to use the whip more than eight times during a race.
+From 1st February 2017, a jockey is not allowed to use the whip more than six times during a race.
 Nor can they take a whip off a fellow jockey during a race!

 08 KNOWING THE COURSE